 Helping professions, counselling mandate the use of self as a tool for building and maintaining relationships as well as bringing about change.
 Enhanced understanding of the self would ensure the conscious use of self in the counselling process and enable greater efficiency on the part of the practitioner.

-To understand the social and cultural factors that influences the development of the self.
+describe the social and cultural factors that influence the development of the self.

 Understanding the self, strengths and attributes; self-awareness; communication patterns and styles, body language, feedback, space; understanding personal style; emotional regulation and display.